 Author: Katie J. Sabo, Esq.
 Earlier this year, a change to Michigan’s Marketable Record Title Act (“Act”) took effect that requires property owners to take action or risk losing certain property interests.
 In general, the purpose of the Act is to ensure that a property purchaser obtains “marketable title.”
 According to the Act, title is marketable…

-Author: Dane Carey In Rentschler v Township of Melrose, No. 33633, the Michigan Court of Appeals ruled in favor of a homeowner who claimed he was entitled to a homestead exemption on property that he rented for more than 14 days in a year.
-Michigan’s Principal Residence Exemption (PRE), also referred to as the “homestead” exemption, exempts…
+In Rentschler v Township of Melrose, No. 33633, the Michigan Court of Appeals ruled in favor of a homeowner who claimed he was entitled to a homestead exemption on property that he rented for more than 14 days in a year.
+Michigan’s Principal Residence Exemption (PRE), also referred to as the “homestead” exemption, exempts a principal…

 What Are Dower Rights?
 Dating back centuries, dower rights existed to give women (who couldn’t own property when the rights were first employed) the right to one-third of their deceased husband’s real estate.
 The original intent behind dower rights was to ensure married women had the means to support themselves and any children after the…

-Author: W. Dane Carey In Michigan, buyers and sellers of real estate have the option of using a unique financing mechanism that can, in certain situtations, provide a superior means of structuring a property sale.
-This mechanism, known as a land contract, is a popular form of seller financing used in real estate transactions (often residential) that…
+Buyers and sellers of real estate have the option of using a unique financing mechanism that can, in certain situations, provide a superior means of structuring a property sale.
+This mechanism, known as a land contract, is a popular form of seller financing used in real estate transactions (often residential) that serves an alternative to…

 Author: George E. Powell Election season is upon us, and consequently, the heavily debated Proposal 3 will finally be up for vote.
 Unless you have missed the litany of yard-signage and continuous local media coverage, you would surely know that there is a contentious battle being waged over an amendment to Traverse City’s Charter.
 The amendment…